ahahahahah1/CS253-Software-Development/README.md

 # CS253-Software-Development

-This repository contains all the assignments and project work done for the university course CS253: Software Development and Operations at IIT Kanpur.
+This repository contains all the assignments and project work done for the university course CS253: Software Development and Operations at IIT Kanpur under the instruction of [Prof. Indranil Saha](https://cse.iitk.ac.in/users/isaha/).
 The project was completed in a group of 10 members whereas the assignments were based on individual submissions.

 The directory structure of the repository is as follows: